Last Updated on July 5, 2023 by Chase Manhattan

 2. Paint Safety

 Professional detailers across the world will tell you that the whole detailing process revolves around the preservation of paint.
 Paint preservation essentially comes down to eliminate excess contact with the paint, and removing any dirt, dust, or debris, that may call the surface home.
+By doing this, you’re eliminating the chance of accruing different types of scratches that develop in car paint.

 When using leaf blowers, you’re eliminating the longest period of direct paint contact – when drying the car by hand.
 Even when using high quality microfiber towels, there’s always a risk when directly rubbing drying paint.